Cloud Services

 Enterprise Marketplace is a self-service marketplace of cloud services where your customers can browse, search, order, and fulfill cloud service orders.

-Enterprise Marketplace is powered by a comprehensive Information Technology as a Service (ITaaS) catalog, spanning public and private clouds, traditional IT providers, and managed services.
+Enterprise Marketplace is powered by a comprehensive Information Technology as a Service (ITaaS) catalog, spanning public and private clouds, traditional IT providers and managed services.

 The heart of Enterprise Marketplace is Catalog page.
 The Catalog page lists a series of service bundles that your users can provision, termed catalogs.
 These catalogs can be sourced from public cloud providers or any private cloud provider that you have access to.